CTF-NFHackathon-2020/nf_model/README.md

 Instructions for running the following notebooks: *be sure to adjust these instructions as necessary! check out https://github.com/Sage-Bionetworks/nfhackathon2020/ for example containers and instructions*

-1. `docker pull <your dockerhub repo>/<this container>` command to pull the image from the DockerHub
+1. `docker pull labsyspharm/nf_hack:latest`

-2. `docker run <your dockerhub repo>/<this container>` Run the docker image from the master shell script
+2. `docker run -it -p 8880:8880 jupyter notebook --port 8880`

+Access the Jupyter notebook server using the link in the output, and navigate to  TODO

 ### Important Resources